 The MyHeart Scholarship application for 2016 has now closed.
 We had over 3600 entries!
-We expect to be finished with the review process by late spring or summer and will announce the 2 winners at that time.
+It is taking somewhat longer than expected to thoroughly review all of the applications.
+We plan to be finished with the review process by the end of summer.
+Please bear with us and we will announce the 2 winners at that time.
 Thanks so much to everyone for applying.
-We plan to offer another scholarship for 2017 starting sometime in late summer.
+As of right now, we plan to offer another scholarship for 2017 starting sometime in the fall.

 To encourage the pursuit of knowledge in medicine, nursing, public health, nutrition, and exercise science, MyHeart is offering a scholarship in the amount of $1,000 for two students in post-secondary education(including medical school).
 MyHeart is specifically interested in providing scholarships to those with a passion for protecting America’s future generations from cardiovascular disease, although we will consider applications from students pursuing all areas of healthcare.